Michel du Cille Fellowship:

 Du Cille’s friends relish telling stories about the bespectacled journalist with the infectious laugh and taste for fine rum.

 When four Miami Herald neophytes shared an apartment in the 1980s, Michel became “chef of the house,” a stickler for serving meals on time, said Michael Cottman, one of the roommates.
 “He always made his staple: Jamaican peas and rice.
-But he could never cook just for four people and always made enough to feed a small island nation,” recalled Cottman in a Post remembrance.
+But he could never cook just for four people and always made enough to feed a small island nation,” recalled Cottman in a Washington Post remembrance.

 Photo editor Joe Elbert worked with du Cille for nearly three decades.
 He hired him in 1980 as a “green intern” at The Herald.
 Du Cille arrived in the newsroom two days early, sans camera — it had been broken in a bicycle accident.
 Elbert handed him a beat-up Nikon and sent him out to cover riots going on in Miami.